 Recently, scientists at the University of California – North by Northeast performed the first successful human brain transplant.
-Said the lead neurosurgeon, Dr. Robert Head, MD, “This is a breakthrough of unprecedented magnitude.
+Said the lead neurosurgeon, Dr. Cranial Head, MD, “This is a breakthrough of unprecedented magnitude.
 I’m ecstatic that all our research and hard work finally paid off.
 We couldn’t be more pleased with how things turned out.”

-The patient, who only agreed to be called Jose O’Malley, III for anonymity reasons, suffered a massive anterior communicating arterial stroke that left him severely incapacitated.
+The patient, who only agreed to be called Jose Ivanovich O’Malley, III for anonymity reasons, suffered a massive anterior communicating arterial stroke that left him severely incapacitated.
 He was a veterinarian at a local clinic before his stroke.
 His family heard about the research Dr. Head’s team was doing with rats and contacted him about the possibility of his first human subject.
 Dr. Head agreed immediately, “I saw this as the perfect opportunity to advance our research out of animals and into humans.
 We’ve had great success – recently – with brain transplants in rats so it was only logical to start human trials.”

 What’s remarkable about the surgery is that it is done all under local anesthetic and the patient is kept talking throughout the procedure, except for the time when the brains are switched (during this time the patient is placed on life support).
 In this case, the transplanted brain came from a local high school physics teacher who suffered a sudden and unexpected heart attack.
 He was not only young but also in good health.
 His family has chosen to also remain anonymous.
 The transplanted brain is removed from the original body and cooled to halt neuronal death.
-The end of the severed spinal column is treated with a new nanoglue that automatically starts splicing individual axons and tracts to the new spinal cord when the transplant brain is placed on top.
+The end of the severed spinal column is treated with a new nanoglue that automatically starts splicing individual axons to the new spinal cord when the transplant brain is placed on top.

 “It’s incredible,” said Dr. Head, “we actually don’t have that much work to do because with this new nanoglue the process of reconnecting nerve fibers is automatic.
 It only takes 4 minutes.
 We just inspect the brain and spinal cord to make sure everything is lined up correctly.
 The nanoglue is also applied to areas like the optic nerves, that need to be spliced into the new brain.”